shahsohil/DCC/README.md

 ##### Like RCC, the AMI definition followed here differs slightly from the default definition found in the sklearn package.
 To match the results listed in the paper, please modify it accordingly. #####

-The tensorboard logs for both pretraining and DCC will be stored in the "runs" folder under [results](data/mnist/results/).
+The tensorboard logs for both pretraining and DCC will be stored in the "runs/DCC" folder under [results](data/mnist/results/).
+The final embedded features 'U' and cluster assignment for each sample is saved in 'features.mat' file under [results](data/mnist/results/).

 ### Creating input ###